Identity theft: France

 In France, a person convicted of identity theft can be sentenced up to five years in prison and fined up to €75,000.

 Hong Kong

 Under HK Laws.
 Chap 210 Theft Ordinance, sec.
 16A Fraud:

-Under the Personal Data (Privacy) Ordinance, it established the post of Privacy Commissioner for Personal Data and mandates how much personal information one can collect, retain and destroy.
-This legislation also provides citizens the right to request information held by businesses and the government to the extent provided by this law.
+The Personal Data (Privacy) Ordinance (PDPO) regulates the collection, use and retention of personal information in Hong Kong.
+It also provides citizens the right to request information held by businesses and the government to the extent provided by this law.
+The PDPO establishes the Office of the Privacy Commissioner for Personal Data which enforces the law and advises on the use of personal data.

 India

 Under the Information Technology Act 2000 Chapter IX Sec 66C:

 Philippines

 Social networking sites are one of the most famous spreaders of posers in the online community, giving the users the freedom to post any information they want without any verification that the account is being used by the real person.

 The Philippines, which ranks eighth in the numbers of users of Facebook and other social networking sites (such as Twitter, Multiply and Tumblr), has been known as a source of various identity theft problems.
 Identities of people who carelessly put personal information on their profiles can easily be stolen just by simple browsing.
 Some people meet online, get to know each other through Facebook chat, and exchange messages that share private information.
 Others get romantically involved with online friends and end up sharing too much information (such as their social security number, bank account, home address, and company address).

 This phenomenon leads to the creation of the Cybercrime Prevention Act of 2012 (Republic Act No. 10175).
 Section 2 of this act states that it recognizes the importance of communication and multimedia for the development, exploitation, and dissemination of information, but violators will be punished by the law through imprisonment or a fine upwards of ₱200,000, but not exceeding ₱1,000,000, or (depending on the damage caused) both.